donkyduck/ScottishFold-on-Edge/README.md

 <tr>
 <td>

 ScottisFold is a framework of the IoT devices classification empowered by machine learning (ML) algorithms.
-We embrace the power of Catboost, a Categorical Boosting algorithm, to accelerate the classification and improve its accuracy.
+In this project, we embrace the power of Catboost, a Categorical Boosting algorithm, to accelerate the classification and improve its accuracy.

 <details open>
-<summary>Additional info</summary>
+<summary>ML</summary>
 <br>

-This project is the result of huge research.
-I'm a long-time GitHub user so I've seen more than [7.3k](https://github.com/dec0dOS?tab=stars) READMEs so far.
-I've started writing docs for my open source projects (that are currently in their early stages so they exist in the private space for now).
-After I've analyzed many popular GitHub READMEs and other GitHub-related docs and features I've tried to create a general-propose template that may be useful for any project.

-Of course, no template will serve all the projects since your needs may be different.
-So the [Cookiecutter](https://github.com/cookiecutter/cookiecutter) comes to the rescue.
-It allows [Jinja template language](https://jinja.palletsprojects.com) to be used for complex cases.
-Just enter up the project preferences you want in the Cookiecutter interactive menu and that's it.
-There is a manual setup that could be useful for your existing projects (or if you don't want to use Cookiecutter for some reason). **This README.md file is not a template itself**, you should [download the precompiled template](https://github.com/dec0dOS/amazing-github-template/releases/download/latest/template.zip) and replace the predefined values, then remove unused sections.

 </details>